Rezi/nalejvarna-accessibility/slides.md

 layout: default
 ---

-- There are following layouts prepared for Ciklum presentations:
+- There are the following layouts prepared for Ciklum presentations:
   - centered
   - default (same as if you don't define any)
   - iframe